kryptx/palmetto/README.md

 A Personal Identity Provider is a service which includes at least one pair of endpoints dedicated to an individual user which enable client applications to retrieve information about that user.

-The PIP must implement one endpoint for each user which will be used to retrieve data (via POST) when a valid authorization code is provided.
+The PIP must implement one endpoint for each user which will be used to retrieve data (via POST) when a valid authorization code is provided (described in "completing login" above).
 The user's **Palmetto ID** is formed by appending the path for this endpoint to the `name` of the SRV record (without the trailing dot), for instance `plmto.com/kryptx`.

-Relative to each such endpoint must exist a corresponding `/authorize` endpoint that will ensure the user's presence (via whatever means the PIP implementer wishes) before prompting the user to release the requested IVs to the client.
+Relative to each such endpoint must exist a corresponding `/authorize` endpoint that will receive the query parameters listed under 'Initiating login' above and then verify the user's presence (by whatever means the PIP implementer wishes) before prompting the user to release the requested IVs to the client.

-Once the user authenticates and decides whether to grant access, they are redirected to the callback url in the root document, either with an error or an authorization code (`code` query string parameter) which can be exchanged for the required + granted data.
+Once the user authenticates and decides whether to grant access, they are redirected to the callback url in the root document, either with an error (details yet to be determined), or an authorization code (`code` query string parameter) which can be exchanged for the required + granted data.

 ### User Agent